Stephen Ratcliffe (USA)

 Ratcliffe received the Emily Chamberlain Cook Poetry Prize at UC Berkeley (1974), a Stegner Fellowship in Creative Writing at Stanford University (1974-75), and awards from both the National Endowment of the Arts (1990) and the National Endowment for the Humanities (1985 and 1995).

-He lives in Bolinas, a small town on the coast north of San Francisco, is the publisher of Avenue B books, and teaches at Mills College in Oakland.
+He lives in Bolinas, a small town on the coast north of San Francisco, is the publisher of Avenue B books, and taught at Mills College in Oakland.

 BOOKS OF POETRY